-Amtrak train derails after colliding with vehicle in Southern California
+Amtrak train derails after hitting vehicle in Southern California

 Amtrak spokesperson Olivia Irvin said she was gathering information.

-Moorpark is a city of about 35,000 people 50 miles (80 kilometers) northwest of downtown Los Angeles,
+Moorpark is a city of about 35,000 people 50 miles northwest of downtown Los Angeles.